 So, most reviews are positive.
 However, receiving nothing but positive reviews is actually not desirable, either, especially if you’ve already collected a great number of reviews.
 Having them all be positive gives off the impression that they might be inauthentic.
 Therefore, this rule applies: too many negative reviews make customers weary; only positive ones do too.

 Nevertheless, every online retailer’s objective should continue to be to collect as many positive reviews as possible by avoiding the negative ones.
 We strongly advise you against using tricks or deceits – sooner or later, they usually end up being unveiled, which can cause much greater damage to a company’s reputation than a few negative reviews ever could.
-Taking legal measures to avoid negative reviews is the way to go.
+Avoiding negative reviews using legally-sound methods is definitely the way to go.
 This way, you can enjoy your success with a clear conscience.